Shlw/Collision/Collision/Readme.md

 ## Changelog and Note

 * lzh @ 2016.12.20.23.40
-  1. Use Chinese triditional magic arts to control energy.
+  1. Use Chinese traditional magic arts to control energy.

 * Shlw @ 2016.12.20.22.58
-  1. Re-generate models.
+  1. Regenerate models.

 * lzh @ 2016.12.20.22.44
   1. Change everything to double.